Getting Out of the "Only You" Trap

 - Teach your new employee how to clean.
 This is the easy one.
 But even so, remember to focus on not just the “how” but also the “why” of carpet cleaning.
 Your new employee needs the confidence that he or she can fill your shoes and you give this to them with knowledge.

 - Don’t surprise your previous customers.
 Remember that over the years you have trained your clients to expect you.
 Instead, start your customer “weaning process” by following this script after booking their appointment.
 Make sure your tone of voice is routine.
 You want to convey the idea that this slight change is “business as usual.”

-: “Mrs. Jones, you remember James, don’t you?
+Statement No. 1: “Mrs. Jones, you remember James, don’t you?
 He will be your lead tech on Monday and Bill Smith will be assisting him.
 They will arrive at 9 am Monday.”
-Client (swooning)

-: “No, I only want you in my home.”
-Statement No. 4
+Client: “No, I only want you in my home.”

 Trust me on this one.
 Follow this phone script exactly and you will seldom get to Statement No. 4.
 Your few stubborn customer holdouts will always cave in when you offer to let them call your competition.
 Remember, they’re addicted to you.

 But you and your staff better be ready to perform and yes, I use that word deliberately.
 When your employee walks into a home where the customer really wants your presence the technician faces an uphill battle to impress the doubting homeowner.
 It will be exactly like an understudy substituting for the stage play star with an audience full of skeptical critics.
 So your technician better have his or her customer service script down pat.